Pawiak Prison Museum

 This exceptional museum's permanent exhibition opened in late 2014.
 Impressive multimedia exhibits document 1000 years of Jewish history...

 In a shady park just behind the Museum of the History of Polish Jews , this stern memorial commemorates the thousands who lost their...

 This mound topped by a simple limestone block forms a memorial paying tribute to Mordechaj Anielewicz, the leader of the Ghetto...

 Warszawa Opera Kameralna

 Performs a repertoire ranging from medieval mystery plays to contemporary works, but is most famous for its performances of Mozart’s...

 Pawiak Prison Museum information

-Pawiak Prison dates from the 19th century and was originally built to incarcerate enemies of the Russian tsar.
+Dating from the 19th century, this former prison was built to incarcerate enemies of the Russian tsar.
 During WWII it was used by the Gestapo to imprison and torture mostly Polish political prisoners.
 It’s estimated that around 100,000 prisoners passed through these sinister gates from 1939 to 1944, of whom around 37,000 were executed.
-The prison was blown up by the Germans in 1944, but half of the mangled gateway, complete with rusting, original barbed wire, and three detention cells (which you can visit) survive.
-Entry is free but poor lighting and lack of English commentary detract from the experience.
+The prison was blown up by the Germans in 1944, but half of the mangled gateway, complete with rusting, barbed wire, and three detention cells (which you can visit) survive.